mzusin/toolcool-range-slider/README.md

 - ES6 JavaScript + TypeScript.
 - No dependencies :unlock:
 - Predefined themes (optional) :art:
+- Images and SVG can be used as pointers.
 - Customizable with a large set of style attributes :wrench:
 - Horizontal and vertical sliders support.
 - Based on web component technologies.